RikuMyo/OxyPlot.WPF.Official.Demo/README.md

 1.official Demo,and change framework to .net core 3.1.

-2.you can directy run it.
+2.you can directly run it.